Check out the Latest Articles:

 The past and the future are only existent within our thoughts.
 They are not within grasp (any longer / not yet), which means that the only tangible and influenceable aspect in your life is this very moment in the present.
 Hence it makes sense to value each moment and to make the most of it, right?
 The key to this is to be living in the moment, instead of “sleep-walking” through life from one sensory overload to the next one.
 The distraction with different kinds of stimuli, i.e. TV, internet, etc. will preclude you from being conscious about the beauty of the moment.

-Living in the moment is an essential aspect for being able to make the most out of your life.
+Living in the moment is an essential aspect of being able to make the most out of your life.
 It’s essential for being happy, as happiness is nothing you can just think about; you have to feel it.
 Happiness goes uninfluenced by the pleasure you had in the past or the joy you reckon to have in the future.
 The only happiness you can truly experience is the happiness you feel in the very moment.
 It does not depend on tangibles or wealth, but on your ability to be grateful for the things you already have.

 How to make the best of it: